 Virtual/Responsive This week, we got back to singing, although I was so impressed with the progress that the kids made on their piano study!
 We started learning our Natural Minor scale, and are almost through our Hamilton Highlights medley and also Amazing.
 I’m hoping to have them all confident enough to finish those next week so we can move on to new music in a different style.

 This week, we also talked about Motown, and its influence on the musical world, but also on society as a whole.

 All Drama I students began working on their new unit The Readers Theater Unit.
 Students are working in small student selected groups to choose a topic, research that topic and create a readers theater script that will inform and entertain their audience using basic acting performance skills and the traits of readers theater.

 Drama 2- Mr. Conners

-Art 1- Mrs. Hannel
+Art 1 and 2- Mrs. Hannel